vedanta-tabist/shared-launchpad/README.md

 ---

-## Notes & troubleshooting

-- Always run `pnpm build` in the library before reinstalling into the consumer app.
-- If styles or code don't appear updated:
-  - Confirm you rebuilt the library.
-  - Remove the `shared-launchpad` block from `yarn.lock` then run `yarn install`.
-  - Clear `.next` (and optionally browser cache) and restart the dev server.
-- Alternative local workflows (optional):
-  - `yarn link` / `pnpm link` can be used for faster iteration, but behavior may vary compared to the `file:` approach.

----

 ## Cleanup / production

 - Remove the `file:` entry from `package.json` in consumer apps before publishing or deploying.
 - Publish the library to your package registry and install the released version for production usage.

----

-If you want, I can also generate a short troubleshooting checklist or add Windows-specific command examples.
-Let me know!